What's open and closed in Ottawa on Canada Day | CBC News

 Vehicle exclusion zone

-There will be the traditional Canada Day road closures Friday July 1 and early Saturday, though there are more closures near LeBreton Flats because of a change in show location.
+There will be the traditional Canada Day road closures Friday July 1 and early Saturday, with more closures near LeBreton Flats because of a change in show location.

-But Ottawa police are establishing another "vehicle exclusion zone" — similar to what was set up in late April for the Rolling Thunder motorcycle rally — with no street parking at all and no protest vehicles allowed in from 8 a.m.
-Wednesday June 29 until at least 6 a.m. on Monday, July 4.
+But Ottawa police are establishing another "vehicle exclusion zone" — similar to late April for a motorcycle event — with no street parking at all and no protest vehicles allowed in from 8 a.m.
+Wednesday until at least 6 a.m. on Monday.

 Grocery stores and malls